TFSM00/ssh-docker-compose-action/README.md

 ## Inputs

-- `ssh_private_key` - Private SSH key for authentication on the remote system.
-It is recommended to keep this key secure in GitHub secrets.
+- `ssh_password` - It is recommended to keep this password secure in GitHub secrets.
 - `ssh_host` - SSH Host Name.
 - `ssh_port` - Remote port, default is 22.
 - `ssh_user` - Remote username with permissions to access Docker.